-The 29-year-old, wearing black glasses, a brown sweater and gray-beige pants, was present at Oslo District Court with two defense lawyers, but has invoked his right not to be photographed in the courtroom.
+The 29-year-old, wearing black glasses, a brown sweater and gray-beige pants, was present at Oslo District Court with his two defense lawyers, but has invoked his right not to be photographed in the courtroom.

 Marius Borg Høiby is on trial for a total of 38 charges, including four counts of rape, assault in a close relationship, violation of a woman's privacy, vandalism, violence, violation of a restraining order, death threats, serious drug offenses and traffic offenses.

 Borg Høiby denies these - as well as allegations of violence in a close relationship.
-He spoke very softly, sometimes so softly that those present had difficulty understanding what he was saying.
+He spoke very softly, sometimes so quietly that those present had difficulty understanding what he was saying.
 Several times he did not respond when addressed but instead shook his head.

 Invited to Skaugum